amethyst/specs/book/src/09_parallel_join.md

     }
 ```

-This means that, if there are hundreds of thousands of entities and only few
+This means that, if there are hundreds of thousands of entities and only a few
 systems that actually can be executed in parallel, then the full power
 of CPU cores cannot be fully utilized.